 As we know, learning about something in pickleball and mastering it can be completely different beasts.

-The basics of the groundstroke
+The Basics of the Pickleball Groundstroke

 You won't use a lot of groundstrokes in pickleball since most of your play will happen between the transition and kitchen zone.